arc53/DocsGPT/README.md

 ## Project structure

-- Application: The Flask app (main application).
+- Application: Flask app (main application).

 - Extensions: The Chrome extension.

-- Scripts: A script responsible for creating a similarity search index for other libraries.
+- Scripts - Script that creates similarity search index for other libraries.

 - Frontend: The frontend, which utilizes Vite and React.